rakeshn1/djhuty/README.md

 - An experimental project to automate the process of filling a job application.

+#### This project is written specific to applications on "boards.greenhouse.io" website.
+- It fills the common fields found in all the application and custom fields which are specific to each application has to be filled by user before submitting.

 ### As mentioned above this is a experimental project, so it is advised to check your application after it is filled.

--> This project is written specific to applications on "boards.greenhouse.io" website.

 ### How to start